Shemu Joyah

 Charles Shemu Joyah (born 1959) is a producer and director from Malawi.
 He was born in Zimbabwe.
 His third movie, The Road to Sunrise, was selected as the Malawian entry for the Best Foreign Language Film at the 91st Academy Awards.

 Personal life

 Shemu Joyah was born in Zimbabwe to Malawian parents.
 He later moved back to Malawi and studied for a BSc in Mathematics and Physics at the University of Malawi, Chancellor College.
 He then proceeded to the United Kingdom for further studies and received a BSc Honours degree in surveying and mapping sciences from the University of East London.
-Joyah currently works as a land scientist in Malawi and provides consultancy services.
-Joyah is a land and real estate consultant in Malawi.
+Joyah works as a land scientist and real estate consultant in Malawi.
 He has used the money in his consultancy services to fund many of his artistic projects.

-Art career

-Joyah is a talented writer and producer.
-He has several short stories published in anthologies and a book published.
-He is a published author and also writes the scripts for movies that he produces.
-He has written the manuscripts for both 'Seasons of Life' and ' The Last Fishing Boat'.

 Film

 Seasons of a life

 Season of a Life was written, shot, edited and director Shemu Joyah.
 The movie is internationally acclaimed and has been featured in international film festivals and won seven awards.
 The film has also been nominated for awards in the Kenya, Cairo, and Zanzibar Film festivals.
 It is a Malawian court case drama that was filmed on location in Malawi.
 It is about a domestic worker sexually molested by her employer who struggles to empower herself and improve her life.
 It was nominated in 8 categories at the 6th Africa Movie Academy Awards, including nominations for Best Screenplay and Best Original Soundtrack.
 Actress, Tapiwa Gwaza won a Nollywood award for best Performance by a supporting actress.